 1.1.
 If there are only a few landing pages, choose Add manually.
 Enter a page’s URL and give it a name.
 Press Save and repeat this step for each landing page.

 1. 2.
 If you have a CSV file listing all of your landing pages (if there are too many to add manually), you can choose Import from CSV file.

-2. Open the Popular Pages tool.
-Click on the All pages menu and set it to Landing pages.
-(If it’s already set to Landing pages, leave it be.)
+2. Open the Top Pages from Search Console tool.
+Click on the Filters menu and set Pages to Landing pages only.
+(If it’s already set to Landing pages only, leave it be.)
 Now you can see all your landing pages’ clicks, sessions, impressions, click-through rates and the average position in Google.
-You can also click on the icon to see the search queries that bring those pages traffic, as well as how well those queries work.
+You can also click on a landing page’s URL to see the search queries that bring it traffic, as well as how well those queries work.